fdioDocs/vpp-docs/docs/reference/vppcontainers/twocontainers.rst

     This is an installation of Vagrant 2.1.1 on a 64-bit CentOS machine.

-    If you don't have 64-bit CentOS, or want to download a newer version of Vagrant (if 2.1.1 is not the latest), go to the Vagrant `download page <https://www.vagrantup.com/downloads.html>`_, copy the download link for your specified version (a **.rpm** file), and replace the https:// link in the above *yum* command with the link you copied.
+    If you don't have 64-bit CentOS or want to download a newer version of Vagrant, go to the Vagrant `download page <https://www.vagrantup.com/downloads.html>`_, copy the download link for your specified version, and replace the https:// link above and use the install command for the OS of your current system (*yum install* for CentOS or *apt-get install* for Ubuntu).

 Vagrantfiles